prtvi/steganography/README.md

 # Steganography

 It is the technique of hiding digital data such as audio/image/video within an ordinary, simple, non-secret file such as audio/image/video in order to avoid detection.
+See [here](#output) for the result.

 ## About the Project